-Nominees Announced for 2020 Academy Awards
+‘Joker,’ ‘Once Upon a Time … in Hollywood’ Lead 2020 Academy Awards Nominees

 The nominees for best animated feature film: “How to Train a Dragon: The Hidden World”; “Toy Story 4”; “I Lost My Body”; “Klaus”; “Missing Link.”

-The nominees for costume design are: “The Irishman;” “Jojo Rabbit;” “Joker;” “Little Women;” “Once Upon a Time … in Hollywood.”

-This year’s nominees will bring plenty of star power to the Feb.
-9 ceremony — a good thing, too, since the show will for the second straight year go without a host.
+This year’s nominees will for the second straight year go without a host.

 The 92nd Academy Awards will take place Feb.
 9 in Los Angeles at the Dolby Theatre.
-ABC will again broadcast the show, viewership for which last year rose 12% to 29.6 million.
+ABC will again broadcast the show, viewership for which last year rose 12% to 29.6 million